 4 Objective

 This study item aims at further investigating system enhancements for NWDAF, based on what has been specified in the previous releases to allow 5GS to support network automation.
-This study focuses on analytics for 5GC NFs with the target to support in their decision making, or in other way assist with applications, UE or session related analytics.
+This study focuses on analytics for 5GC NFs with the target to support in their decision making.
 The work will further study the necessary inputs to NWDAF and the necessary NWDAF outputs and to study the potential architecture enhancement, new scenarios and R17 leftover for network data analytics in order to support:

-WT#1: The following key issues deprioritized from R17
+Objective#1: The following key issues deprioritized from R17

-KI#1.1: whether and how new types of output need to be provided by NWDAF and how would those outputs be defined
+WT#1.1: whether and how new types of output need to be provided by NWDAF and how would those outputs be defined

-KI#1.2: Study possible mechanisms for improved correctness of NWDAF analytics
+WT#1.2: Study possible mechanisms for improved correctness of NWDAF analytics

-WT#2: KIs with no conclusion from R17
+Objective#2: KIs with no conclusion from R17

-KI#2.1: NWDAF-assisted application detection
+WT#2.1: Whether and how NWDAF can assist application detection

+NOTE: Solutions shall not cause degradation of UPF performance.

-KI#2.2: Whether and how to support data and analytics exchange in roaming case (including network sharing)
+WT#2.2: Whether and how to support data and analytics exchange in roaming case (including network sharing)

-WT#3: Rel-17 features enhancement:
+Objective#3: Rel-17 features enhancement:

-KI#3.1: data collection and data storage enhancements (including DCCF and ADRF enhancements)
+WT#3.1: data collection and data storage enhancements (including DCCF and ADRF enhancements, e.g., DCCF relocation, ADRF selection, ML model storage)

-KI#3.2: KI#12: NWDAF-assisted RFSP policy enhancement

-NOTE: for this bullet, the coordination between FS_eNA_ph3 and FS_eAMP is needed during study phase.

-KI#3.3: Whether and how to enhance trained ML Model sharing for different vendors.
+WT#3.2: Whether and how to enhance trained ML Model sharing for different vendors.

+NOTE: Coordination with SA5 is needed in case SA5 is to study AI/ML management.

-KI#3.4: UPF data report to NWDAF to support UPF data report for analytics as specified in R16/R17 and additional UPF data identified in R18.
+WT#3.3: UPF data report to NWDAF to support UPF data report for analytics as specified in R16/R17 and additional UPF data identified in R18.

+NOTE: Coordination with FS_ UPEAS / Study on UPF enhancement for Exposure and SBA is needed.

-KI#3.5: Study interactions between NWDAF and MDAS/MDAF for data collection and analytics
+WT#3.5: Study whether and howinteractions between NWDAF can leverage and MDAS/MDAF functionality for data collection and analytics

 NOTE: The study should be coordinated with SA5 and conclusions will be reached jointly

-KI#3.6: Enhancements related to analytics subscription transfer between NWDAFsi.e
+KIWT#3.4: Enhancements related to analytics subscription transfer between NWDAFs (i.e. when analytics are for a group of UEs)

-KI#3.7: Impact of non-typical situations (e.g. un-scheduled events, disaster) on data collection and analytics
+WT#3.5: Impact of non-typical situations (e.g. un-scheduled events, disaster) on data collection and analytics

-KI#3.8: NWDAF-assisted URSP
+WT#3.6: NWDAF-assisted URSP

+WT#3.7 enhancements on QoS Sustainability analytics

+Whether and how to increase QoS sustainability with finer granularity

+NOTE: Double-check the study conclusions with 5GAA before proceeding.

+Investigate QoS sustainability in Multi-MNO/Cross-border environments

-WT#4: enhanced architecture/new Use Case(s):
+Objective#4: enhanced architecture/new Use Case(s):

-KI#4.1: Study whether and how to enhance architecture to support federated learning in the 5GC
+WT#4.1: Study whether and how to enhance architecture to support federated learning in the 5GC

-KI#4.2: Interactions between the NWDAF and the LCS NF(s) to support AI/ML based positioning

-NOTE: For this objective, coordinated activities between the study FS_eLCS_PH3 and this study are needed.
+NOTE: Coordination with SA5 is needed in case SA5 is to study FL

-KI#4.3: NWDAF enhancements considering the finer granularity of location information than TA and cell level e.g. location information collection from LCS NF(s) (e.g. GMLC)
+WT#4.2: NWDAF enhancements considering the finer granularity of location information than TA and cell level

-NOTE: Location information granularity can be as described in clause 4.2 and 4.3, TS 22.071.
+NOTE: Coordinated activities between the study FS_eLCS_PH3 and this study are needed if NWDAF need to get Location information.

-KI#4.4: NWDAF enhancements considering inputs from SCP
+WT#4.3: NWDAF enhancements considering inputs from SCP

-KI#4.5: Study whether and how UE consume data analytics from NWDAF
+WT#4.4: Study whether and how UE consume data analytics from NWDAF

 NOTE: Potential coordination between the study 5G_AIML and this study are needed

-KI#4.6: Study new use cases and new analytics, based on e.g. Rel-16 and Rel-17 features

-WT#5: Deployment:

-NWDAF Deployment options

-NOTE: At the end of the study, it will be decided whether some output from the 5th objective can be published as an external TR.
+WT#4.5: Study whether and how to enhance architecture to support online learning in the 5GC

 TU estimates and dependencies